hmdshfq/hmdshfq/README.md

 ![Hammad](https://user-images.githubusercontent.com/19586526/145275284-e41d6ee5-9ef7-4a41-a21d-5823fda1322d.png)

 ### Hi there, I am Hammad 👋
-I am a front-end web developer experienced in building WordPress and WooCommerce themes.
+I am a front-end web developer experienced in building responsive web design.
+I have worked on developing themes for WordPress and WooCommerce.
 I am passionate about coding because it is a superpower that makes me able to give instructions to machines.
 I chose coding as my career because everyday there is something new to learn out there on the web.

 ## Currently Learning
 - Advanced WordPress Theme Development